Sacred 2: Fallen Angel: Reception

 In January 2009, Sacred 2 received a "Gold" certification from the Bundesverband Interaktive Unterhaltungssoftware (BIU), indicating sales of at least 100,000 units in the German market.
 The game's worldwide sales surpassed 750,000 units by August 2009.

 The PC version of Sacred 2 received mixed reviews with an average critic score of 71% at GameRankings, and 71 out of 100 at Metacritic.
 While the design, world map and multiplayer were praised, common criticisms were directed at the visuals and technical glitches, as well as the lack of character customization and mostly female, gender-fixed classes.
-The later release of the Xbox 360 and PS3 versions scored 73% on average for both platforms.
+The later release of the Xbox 360 and PS3 versions scored a 71% and a 70% on GameRankings, respectively.
 While some critical issues were found and fixed in the PC version, there were a lot more problems in the PS3 and Xbox 360 version which were never fixed.

 Sequel

 In August 2009, Deep Silver announced their plans for a sequel with a working title Sacred 3.
-A year later, in August 2010, Sacred 3 was officially announced.
+The game was released in August 2014.